mimimiku778/time-locked-password-php/README.md

    - Access the generated URL
    - Before the specified date/time: the password cannot be displayed
    - After the specified date/time: the password is revealed again
+   - **Important**: Anyone with the URL can view the password after the unlock time.
+Keep the URL secure if used for private purposes.

 ## Features
-- **No Database Required**: All information is contained in the encrypted URL parameters
+- **No Data Storage**: No data is stored on the server - all information is contained in the encrypted URL parameters
 - **Time Restriction**: Cannot be decrypted before the specified date and time
-- **Maximum Duration Limit**: Future unlock times are limited to 3 months maximum for security and practical reasons
+- **Maximum Duration Limit**: The form limits future unlock times to 3 months maximum for practical reasons
 - **Encryption**: AES-256-CBC encryption
 - **Tamper Protection**: Integrity guaranteed by HMAC-SHA256
 - **GA4 Privacy**: Query parameters are masked in analytics (e.g., `?data=sensitive123` → `?data=data`)